- Last updated:

 “Cheerfulness is the best promoter of health and is as friendly to the mind as to the body.”
 Joseph Addison

-Top tips to stay healthy and reduce stress when you are in self-isolation
+Top tips to stay healthy and reduce stress if you are working from home or in self-isolation

 - Set up a daily routine for everyone in the household.